wildfly/quickstart/wicket-ear/README.md

 Build and Deploy the Quickstart
 -------------------------------

- * Running server is required before deploying.
- * To build and deploy the quickstart, follow the instruction here: [Build and Deploy the Quickstarts](../README.html/#buildanddeploy)
+1. Make sure your server is running.
+2. Open a command line and navigate to the root of the kitchensink-ear quickstart directory.
+3. Type the following in the command line:
+    For JBoss Enterprise Application Platform 6, Maven user settings NOT configured:

+        mvn clean package jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

+    For JBoss AS 7 or JBoss Enterprise Application Platform 6, Maven user settings configured:

+        mvn clean package jboss-as:deploy

+4. This will build and deploy `ear/target/jboss-as-kitchensink-ear.ear`.
+5. To undeploy the application, run this command:

+        mvn jboss-as:undeploy

+You can also use Eclipse to start the JBoss Enterprise Application Platform 6 or JBoss AS 7 server and deploy the project.
+See the <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> for more information.

 Access the application (For quickstarts that have a UI component)
 ----------------------

-Access the running application in a browser at the following URL:  [http://localhost:8080/jboss-as-wicket-ear](http://localhost:8080/jboss-as-wicket-ear)
+Access the running application in a browser at <http://localhost:8080/jboss-as-wicket-ear-web>

  * You will see a page with a table listing user entities.
 Initially, this table is empty.
  * By clicking a link, you can add more users.